Roopaish/Flutter-RoadMap/README.md

 ## State Management(Shop App)

-- ### Problem with routes
+- ### Problem with passing Data through Routes

 Passing data through routes created on fly when required can make it hard to manage the project.
 We have to pass data through constructors.
 So, if page1 has data1 which is transferred to page2 (where data1 is not used) then to page3 (where data1 will be used).
 So it's not an ideal way of transferring data.
 It leads to long chain of passing data.

 So named routes are ideal.